-Whilst an ectopic pregnancy is a potentially life-threatening situation for a woman, it is important to also acknowledge that the removal of an ectopic pregnancy also represents the loss of what may be a much longed for pregnancy.
-Women should be offered the same emotional support as anyone who has experienced an early pregnancy loss.
+Whilst an ectopic pregnancy is a potentially life-threatening situation for a woman, it is important to also acknowledge that the removal of an ectopic pregnancy also represents the loss of what may be a much-longed-for pregnancy.
+Women should be offered the same emotional support as anyone who has experienced early pregnancy loss.

 For women who have undergone a salpingectomy, there may be further emotional support needed to allow them to come to terms with the potential impact on their future fertility.